dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 configuration variables.

 All variables in the :ref:`default_configuration_file` are read first.
-Variables in the :ref:`default_configuration_file` can be changes from the default values to be applied to every run.
+Variables in the :ref:`default_configuration_file` can be changed from the default values to be applied to every run.

 Additional configuration variables are set using command line arguments to the